6 March 2019

 What are the main causes of miscarriage?

 The majority of miscarriages occur as a result of genetically abnormal embryos.
-Conditions that are also known to lead to recurrent miscarriage are blood clotting disorders; endocrine disorders; submucosal fibroids; and other structural abnormalities in the womb; as well as hormonal issues commonly seen with polycystic ovaries.
+Conditions that are also known to lead to recurrent miscarriage are blood clotting disorders, endocrine disorders, submucosal fibroids and other structural abnormalities in the womb, as well as hormonal issues commonly seen with polycystic ovaries.
 In a small percentage of people, a genetic abnormality can be passed down resulting in miscarriages.

 How does the woman’s age increase the risk of miscarriage?

 Because women are born with a finite amount of eggs and these eggs age as we do, women over 35 face an increased risk of miscarriage as the quality of the eggs decline.
 By the time a woman has turned 43, there is a 50% chance a pregnancy will miscarry.
-With aging, there can be an increased amount of exposure to oxidative stresses which affects the DNA which makes up the important genetic material of a woman’s eggs.
+With aging, there can be an increased amount of exposure to oxidative stresses affecting the DNA which makes up the genetic material of a woman’s eggs.
 This affects the health and quality of the eggs and ultimately the quality of the embryo and its risk of miscarrying.
-It’s important to remember that no matter how healthy you are or how young you feel, this will not prevent the quality of your eggs declining with time and the risk of chromosomally abnormal pregnancies increase with age.
+It’s important to remember that no matter how healthy you are or how young you feel, this will not prevent the quality of your eggs declining with time and the risk of chromosomally abnormal pregnancies increasing with age.